open-cogsci/osdoc/content/pages/manual/forms/custom.md

 ## Another example

-The following OpenSesame script (in a form_base plug-in) will produce a questionnaire of three rating scales plus a next button:
+The following OpenSesame script (in a form_base plugin) will produce a questionnaire of three rating scales plus a next button:

 ~~~
 set rows "1;1;1;1;1"